ArtemK123/Telebot/README.md

   6. ElasticSearch recieves, stores and indexes the message
   7. Asp.Net Core service increments a number of received requests
   8. Asp.Net Core service sends back the message to a Telegram chat
 * Asp.Net Core exposes the `/metrics` API.
-It returns current runtime metrics (CPU load, heap memory usage etc) and application metrics (a total number of recieved messages in the chat)
+It returns current runtime metrics (CPU load, heap memory usage etc) and application metrics (total number of recieved messages in the chat)
 * Prometheus periodically pulls the `/metrics` API and saves the metrics to own database
+* When started via `docker-compose up`, fluentd service does not become available immediatly.
+Telegram bot depends on it and won't work properly until fluentd is ready.
+In order to prevent runtime exceptions, the following hack was made - telegram bot will wait some time (controlled by the env variable `Telebot_Startup_Wait_Ms`) before starting up